alhayden/motd/README.md

 `header` notifications always display and are **not** preceeded by bullet points

-`separator`s are simply a horizontal line
+`separator`s are simply horizontal lines

-`weekly` notifications are structured like `reminders` except take only a day of the week instead of a full date.
+`url`'s request and return the utf-8 encoded result of a request to the `url` field

 **See the `.WELCOME` file in this repository as an example**